Healthdirect Free Australian health advice you can count on.

 How can I stay motivated?

 • Regularly review your goals and progress.
-Seeing progress is a great motivator in itself, and also improves your self-esteem.
+Seeing progress boosts motivation and also improves self-esteem.

 • Continue to set new goals.
 Think about what you want to achieve next week, next month and next year.
-Tackle one goal at a time so you don’t feel overwhelmed.
+Focus on one goal at a time so you don’t feel overwhelmed.

-• Find mentors, for example, someone you look up to who is experienced in the habit you want to change.
-Finding social or support groups with the same interest can help you find a mentor.
+• Find mentors.
+For example, find someone who is experienced in the habit you want to change.
+Joining social or support groups with the same interests can help you find a mentor.

 Setbacks are normal, but developing resilience can help you carry on and continue from where you left off.